pyanno4rt/pyanno4rt/README.md

 pyanno4rt is open for new contributors of all experience levels.
 Please get in contact with us (see "Help and support") to discuss the format of your contribution.

-Note: the 'docs' folder includes example files with CT, segmentation and dose-influence matrix data for an example head-and-neck patient from the CORT dataset<sup>1</sup>, which can be used for development.
-The example files are stored with Git Large File Storage (LFS), which you need to install before checking out the source code to be able to access them. <br><br>
+Note: the "docs" folder on Github includes example files with CT/segmentation data and the photon dose-influence matrix for the TG-119 case, a standard test phantom which can be used for development.
+You will find more realistic patient data e.g. in the CORT dataset<sup>1</sup> or the TROTS dataset<sup>2</sup>. <br><br>

 <sub>
-<sup>1</sup>D. Craft, M. Bangert, T. Long, et al. "Shared Data for Intensity Modulated Radiation Therapy (IMRT) Optimization Research: The CORT Dataset". <i>GigaScience</i> 3.1 (2014).
+<sup>1</sup>D. Craft, M. Bangert, T. Long, et al. "Shared Data for Intensity Modulated Radiation Therapy (IMRT) Optimization Research: The CORT Dataset". <i>GigaScience</i> 3.1 (2014). <br>
+<sup>2</sup>S. Breedveld, B. Heijmen.
+"Data for TROTS - The Radiotherapy Optimisation Test Set". <i>Data in Brief</i> (2017).
 </sub>
 <br><br>